sohaamir/neuro_resources/README.md

 - [Explorations of fMRI methods and theory](https://github.com/huffman-spatial-cognition-lab/exploration_of_fMRI_methods_and_theory) A course containing Python notebooks and instructions for running explorations of activation analysis and multivariate pattern analysis (MVPA) to demonstrate the interplay between fMRI methods and theory.
 Created for an undergraduate cognitive neuroscience course at Colby College by Derek Huffman.
 See the accompanying preprint [here](https://osf.io/preprints/psyarxiv/8kvfu).
 - [Data analysis for Neuroimaging (DAFNI)](https://schluppeck.github.io/dafni/) Denis Schluppeck's materials for the MSc Cognitive Neuroscience course at the University of Nottingham, covering SPM, git, FSL and MATLAB.
 - [Practice and theory of brain imaging](https://textbook.nipraxis.org/intro.html) A comprehensive course on neuroimaging in Python, with modules on reproducibility in programming/neuroimaging.
 Created by the Nipraxis team (Matthew Brett, Chris Markiewicz, Oscar Estaban, Zvi Baratz, Peter Rush).
+- [Psych 214 – functional MRI methods](https://bic-berkeley.github.io/psych-214-fall-2016/) A 'hands-on course teaching the principles of functional MRI (fMRI) data analysis' created for students at UC Berkeley by Matthew Brett and JB Poline.
 ### Meta-analysis of fMRI data
 - [NiMARE](https://nimare.readthedocs.io/en/stable/index.html) NiMARE is a Python package for performing meta-analyses, and derivative analyses using meta-analytic data, of the neuroimaging literature, providing a standard syntax for performing a wide range of analyses and for interacting with databases of coordinates and images from fMRI studies.
 - [SDM Project](https://www.sdmproject.com/) Seed-based d Mapping (formerly "Signed Differential Mapping") is a statistical technique for meta-analyzing studies on differences in brain activity or structure which used neuroimaging techniques such as fMRI, VBM, DTI or PET.